Rowno/web-authentication-demo/README.md

 ## Development

-Run `docker-compose up -d` to start the database and then run `yarn dev` to start the site in development mode.
+Run `docker-compose up -d` to start the database, run `yarn seed` initialise the database and then run `yarn dev` to start the site in development mode.

 To lint the files and test that the site builds, run `yarn lint` and `yarn build` (this will also check that the TypeScript is valid).